Ripley's Believe It or Not! Museum

 Robert Ripley had tried to buy the castle during his lifetime but failed.
 His heirs finally acquired it after his 1949 death, opening America's first Ripley's Believe It or Not!
 Museum in December 1950.

-Strange sounds, whispers, sudden temperature drops, and unexplained voices are common.
+Strange sounds, whispers, sudden temperature drops, and voices from empty rooms are common.
 The spirits of Betty Richeson and Ruth Pickering reportedly remain, still searching for answers about the night they died.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.